CIA-Oceanix/DLOA2023/README.md

 # DLOA2023
-Introductory course on Deep Learning for Ocean and Atmosphere Dynamics
+Resources for the introductory course on Deep Learning for Ocean and Atmosphere Dynamics, June 26-30n, 2023